komlenicm/articlez/README.md

-Student project for simple Blog application developed in Ruby on Rails.
+Student project for simple Blog application developed with Ruby on Rails.